Richie Dixon

 Richie Dixon (born c.
-1947) is a former rugby union footballer, the former head coach of the Scotland national team, the Georgia national team and Glasgow Caledonians (now known as Glasgow Warriors).
+1947) is a former Scotland international rugby union player, the former head coach of the Scotland national team, the Georgia national team and Glasgow Caledonians (now known as Glasgow Warriors).
 He was head of Physical Education at Currie High School in Edinburgh from 1972 until 1980.

 Playing career

 Amateur career

 Born in Chirnside, Berwickshire, Dixon played for Jordanhill.

 Provincial career

 As a rugby player he was to captain Glasgow District; the side that was later to become the Glasgow Warriors on professionalism.

 He started off playing on the Wing or Centre for Glasgow.
 Later in his career, he made the switch to Flanker and represented Glasgow there too.
 It was thought that this utility factor negatively influenced his chances of a senior Scotland cap.
+In 2024 he got awarded his first cap for Scotland after playing the Netherlands not receiving it when he should have.

 The Glasgow Herald of 8 October 1974 commented:

 Jordanhill's Richie Dixon began his second district career in that ill-starred Murrayfield inter-city.
 Having played 22 times for Glasgow on the Wing or Centre between 1967 and 1970, he switched to the pack and re-appeared in the district team as a flanker, but midway in the first half had to go back to full back.
 The national selectors were reminded that he used to be a back and that seems to have been holding back his career ever since.